Sudan conflict - the power struggle between Generals Burhan and Dagalo explained

 Advertisement

-After diplomats were saved during a nighttime evacuation mission and were organising risky private evacuations, some civilians claimed they felt "abandoned."
+After diplomats were saved during a nighttime evacuation mission earlier this week, some civilians claimed they felt "abandoned” and were organising risky private evacuations.

-Foreign Office minister Andrew Mitchell said the Government is doing “everything we can” to get British nationals out, but dampened hopes of it happening before a ceasefire.
-He defended the prioritisation of embassy staff, saying there had been “a very specific threat to the diplomatic community” in the capital Khartoum.
+Foreign Secretary James Cleverly announced that the operation would start on Tuesday (25 April).
+British passport holders will have access to RAF flights departing from an airfield outside of the capital, Khartoum, with the most vulnerable individuals receiving priority.

+But Cleverly warned that it is "impossible" to know how long the pause in the fierce fighting will last, and said UK nationals would have to make the perilous trip to the airbase close to Khartoum without a military escort.

 General Mohammed Hamdan Dagalo, leader of the paramilitary Rapid Support Forces (RSF), and General Abdel-Fattah Burhan, commander of Sudan’s armed forces, are engaged in a power struggle.
 Here is everything you need to know about it.